SUSE/telemetry/doc/api/README.md

-For a telemetry client to be able to register with an upstream telemetry server, it will need to generate a clientInstanceId value, which is used to uniquely identify a given client with the upstream server, and should store this value in a secure fashion so that it can accessed later when (re-)authenticating with the upstream telemetry server.
+For a telemetry client to be able to register with an upstream telemetry server, it will need to generate a clientInstanceId value, which is used to uniquely identify a given client with the upstream server, and should store this value in a secure fashion so that it can be accessed later when (re-)authenticating with the upstream telemetry server.

 When a telemetry client registers with the upstream telemetry server,